-Companies that provide temporary furnished accommodations to their employees will be affected, as will their mobile employees.
-This new legislation will likely add challenges to the ability to source units and impact the cost of corporate apartments for those relocating to San Francisco or those coming into the city for temporary assignments.
-We expect that the reduction in inventory for these types of units will drive the costs higher.
+In short, corporate mobility programs and their mobile employees would be impacted.
+This proposed legislation would challenge the ability to source and impact the cost of corporate apartments for those relocating or coming into San Francisco for temporary assignments.
+It would be expected that the reduction in inventory for these types of units would drive the costs higher.
 This, in turn would likely add significant cost to companies relocating talent into San Francisco.

-For companies providing corporate apartments as part of their temporary living benefits, they will also be impacted by the additional gross-up costs tied to this taxable benefit.
+For those companies providing corporate apartments as part of their temporary living benefits, they would also need to consider the additional gross-up costs tied to this taxable benefit.
 For those providing lump sums to employees to manage this on their own, they will likely need to reconsider the amounts provided.
 Additionally, with fewer properties like this available, many employees will have to stay at more expensive hotels, which in turn would add cost to relocation programs.

 As many relocating employees prefer to live and work in the city, this may also adversely impact the temporary lodging experience.
 Due to limited supply, employees may not get their preferred location when looking for traditional temporary housing options.
-They may need to find temporary housing options in communities outside of San Francisco and deal with longer commutes.
-Additionally, it could impact the speed required to book options, as supplies will go quickly.
+They may need to find temporary housing options in communities outside of San Francisco and experience longer commutes.
+Additionally, it could impact the speed required to book options as supplies will go quickly.

-Plus Relocation will be monitoring the roll-out of this new legislation and working with our corporate housing partners to consider the impact to specific client mobility programs along with their individual mobile employees.
-We will look to update clients as this new housing code for ILO housing gets clarified and possibly revised via amendments.
-Look for updates from us as new information becomes available.
-We will also help clients consider the potential impact to their mobility programs for the remainder of 2020 and heading into 2021.
+Plus Relocation is monitoring the situation and working with our corporate housing partners to consider the impact to specific client mobility programs along with their individual mobile employees.
+We will look to update clients as the proposal proceeds and as new information becomes available.
+We will also help clients consider the potential impact to their mobility programs for 2020.

 We encourage clients to review the proposed legislation to understand the potential business impact and actions that may be taken.

-For more information related to this newly passed legislation, try the following:
+For more information related to this proposed legislation, try the following article: